sarosh-quraishi/PyOP2/doc/sphinx/source/pyop2_ir_user.rst

 The PyOP2 Kernel Interface
 ==========================

-The :class:`pyop2.ParLoop` is the main construct of PyOP2.
-It applies a specific :class:`pyop2.Kernel` to all elements in the iteration set of the parallel loop.
-Here, we describe how to use the PyOP2 API to build a ``Kernel`` and, also, we provide simple guidelines on how to write efficient kernels.
+The :class:`parallel loop <pyop2.ParLoop>` is the main construct of PyOP2.
+It applies a specific :class:`kernel <pyop2.Kernel>` to all elements in the iteration set of the parallel loop.
+Here, we describe how to use the PyOP2 API to build a kernel and, also, we provide simple guidelines on how to write efficient kernels.

 Kernel API